AmazingMonster/conceptrodon/docs/contents/metafunctions/varybivore/look_for.doc.md

 The fold expression will short-circuit as soon as `true` is obtained.
 Hence, the counter will stop incrementing once the right variable is found.

-If no variable satisfies all the predicates, then the fold expression is evaluated to `false`.
+If no variable satisfies the predicate, then the fold expression is evaluated to `false`.
 In that case, `-1` is returned.

 Here's the entire implementation: